I talk to people who are enthusiastic about passive real estate investing all the time.

 Real Estate Investment Trusts (REITs)

-As someone who is interested in becoming a passive real estate investor, you need to know the difference between private real estate investment funds and real estate investment trusts (REITs).
+As someone interested in becoming a passive real estate investor, you must know the difference between private real estate investment funds and real estate investment trusts (REITs).

 REITs are stocks.

-Because they focus on the real estate sector, I like to think of them as real estate flavored stock.
+Because they focus on the real estate sector, I think of them as flavored stocks.
 They are traded on a stock exchange.
 And like other stocks, they are highly liquid and highly volatile.

 Since they are stocks, they do not enjoy the tax advantages that private real estate funds benefit from.

-REITs also have a higher degree of correlation to the stock market than private real estate.
-This limits a REITs ability to act as a diversification tool.
+REITs also have a higher degree of correlation to the stock market than private real estate, which limits their ability to act as a diversification tool.

-Now that doesn’t mean that REITs should or shouldn’t be in your portfolio.
-They have their merits, but they are different from actually owning private real estate.
+Now, that doesn’t mean REITs should or shouldn’t be in your portfolio.
+They have merits, but they are different from actually owning private real estate.

 Other Passive Real Estate Investments